 Compact Design and Extreme Power Highlight the Flex 24V Brushless Impact Driver

-With the launch of Flex 24V cordless tools at Lowe’s, there are two impact drivers.
+With Flex 24V cordless tools at Lowe’s and other retailers, there are two impact drivers to choose from.
 The one we’re reviewing today is the Flex 24V Brushless Impact Driver with Quick Eject.
 It’s the higher-performing and more feature-rich of the two, though the standard brushless impact driver is nothing to shake a stick at.

 - Monster 2500 in-lbs of torque